Bain Case Interview: Format, Rounds & PE Cases (2026)

 How to Prepare

 Build a bank of 4-6 stories covering different themes.
-Use STAR format (Situation, Task, Action, Result), but emphasize the collaborative and team dimensions of each story.
-Bain interviewers will probe deeper than surface-level responses, expect 2-3 follow-up questions per story.
+Use the STAR method (Situation, Task, Action, Result), but emphasize the collaborative and team dimensions of each story.
+Bain interviewers will probe deeper than surface-level responses, so expect 2-3 follow-up questions per story.

 Official Practice Resources